 Furthermore, a cohort study conducted in Greece analyzed the IgG response against the protein S of SARS-CoV-2 in a group of individuals after immunization with two doses of the BNT162b2 vaccine.
 The results revealed that younger patients (21-30 years old) had the highest antibody levels in both periods[41].

 On the other hand, some studies have observed that older patients have been related to higher levels of antibodies against SARS-CoV-2.
 A study from Union Hospital (Huazhong University of Science and Technology, Wuhan, China) conducted with convalescent patients identified the presence of anti-SARS-CoV-2 antibodies one year after infection, in addition to a difference in IgG response according to the age of the patients.
-It was observed that the mean IgG antibody level was relatively low in younger convalescent patients (21 35 years old), and gradually increased to about 60% in older patients.
+It was observed that the mean IgG antibody level was relatively low in younger convalescent patients (aged 21 - 35 years), and gradually increased to about 60% in older patients.
 The mean anti-SARS-CoV-2 IgG level was significantly higher in patients older than 35 years when compared to those younger than or equal to 35 years[42].
 In our study, however, we found no statistical significance in the association between age and anti-SARS-CoV-2 IgG antibody levels.
 Seroconversion in the group of older individuals was not lower when compared to younger participants, demonstrating that age is possibly not a risk factor when analyzing mild cases of COVID-19.

 Regarding the association between COVID-19 and pre-existing comorbidities, those with the highest association are hypertension and obesity, followed by metabolic disease, cardiovascular disease, neurological disease, chronic lung disease, kidney disease, asthma, immunosuppression, gastrointestinal or liver disease, and finally autoimmune disease[43].
 According to some authors, COVID-19 has also been associated with type 2 diabetes mellitus (DM2), cancer, and chronic kidney disease[44].

 It has been found in numerous studies that individuals with DM2 may have higher severity and mortality from COVID-19.
-This fact is due to the existing inflammatory condition in these patients, with higher levels of pro-inflammatory molecules, such as cytokines-especially IL-6.
+This fact is due to the existing inflammatory condition in these patients, with higher levels of pro-inflammatory molecules, such as cytokines, especially IL-6.
 In addition, the presence of DM2 causes the response to SARS-CoV-2 to show a large amount of interferon and a delayed Th1 and Th17 response, which contributes to a more intense inflammatory response[45].
 An example of this is a study showing that increased viral replication and production of pro-inflammatory cytokines may be related to high glucose concentration[46].

-Coronaviruses bind to ACE2 reducing the activity of this receptor and increasing vascular permeability[47].
+Coronaviruses bind to ACE2, reducing the activity of this receptor and increasing vascular permeability[47].
 However, in individuals with systemic arterial hypertension (SAH) and DM, there is a higher number of these receptors when compared to the general population, which may explain the more severe cases of COVID-19 in these patients.
 Furthermore, SARS-CoV-2 produces endothelial injury, causing an inflammatory vascular state, pro-coagulant state, and a cellular infiltrate, also clarifying the more severe symptoms in individuals with these chronic diseases[48,49]

-In addition, the presence of SAH also determines a pro-inflammatory state-arising from the endothelial dysfunction caused by this disease-leading to excessive activation of coagulation and platelets, in addition to the production of cytokines, antimicrobial peptides, and reactive oxygen species.
-This excessive activation may not only cause damage to the respiratory epithelium, but also reduce lung function and increase the local inflammatory response, contributing to further complications from COVID-19[50,51].
+In addition, the presence of SAH also determines a pro-inflammatory state, arising from the endothelial dysfunction caused by this disease, leading to excessive activation of coagulation and platelets, in addition to the production of cytokines, antimicrobial peptides, and reactive oxygen species.
+This excessive activation may not only cause damage to the respiratory epithelium, but also reduce lung function and increase the local inflammatory response, contributing to further occurrence of complications from COVID-19[50,51].